Fetal Echocardiography

 Fetal echo can help find heart

 defects before birth.
-If a heart problem can be found early, the more likely treatment
+If a heart problem can be found early, treatment is more likely

 - An early delivery can be scheduled.